carlhinderer/borrowers-api/README.md

 # README

-This is the sample project from 'JSON API By Example' by Adolfo Builes.

-This README contains complete instructions for implementing it and testing it, just for my own future reference.
+This is the sample project from 'JSON API By Example' by Adolfo Builes, just for my own future reference.